You may be concerned about how a physical address differs from a mailing address for many reasons.

 Virtual office address vs. mailing address

 Using an actual street address gives your business a more professional image.
-However, since it’s not advisable to use your home’s physical address to register your business, neither can you use a PO box, you can use a virtual address instead.
+However, since it’s not advisable to use your home’s physical address to register your business, neither can you use a PO box; you can use a virtual address instead.

 A virtual office or virtual business address is a real street address in a recognized location that frees you of the overhead cost of running an actual office space.
-For example, when you purchase a virtual office from a third-party provider, you’ll be given a virtual business address, which is a real street address, without you having to station yourself in that location.
+For example, when you purchase a virtual office from a third-party provider, you’ll be given a virtual business address, a real street address, without having to station yourself in that location.

 Since it’s a physical street address, you can use a virtual address to register a business.
 It will also serve as your physical mailing address where you receive business mail.